A Uniform Confidence Band for the Marginal Treatment Effect Function: Framework

 The selection process can be summarized using the propensity score, defined as the probability of receiving treatment based on the exogenous variables.
 Let $F_{U_D}$ denote the distribution function of $U_D$.
 We assume that $F_{U_D}$ is strictly increasing.
 Consequently, it holds $V:= F_{U_D} (U_D) \sim U(0,1)$.
 Let $P(Z) = F_{U_D} (\mu_D (Z) )$.
 Note that $D= \mathbbm{1} \{ P(Z) \geq V \} $.
 It holds that $ E (D | Z) = P (D=1 | Z) = P (Z) $.
 Thus, $P(Z)$ is the propensity score.

 The MTE is the mean effect of the treatment conditional on observed characteristics $X$ at a particular value of $V$:

-The MTE function is a function of $v$ ($MTE(\cdot, x)$ for a given value of $x$).
-It captures how the unobserved propensity, $V$, is related to the treatment effect.
-A small value of $V$ corresponds to a high propensity to receive the treatment, and a large value corresponds to a low propensity.
-Thus, if the MTE function is monotonically decreasing, those with a higher propensity to receive the treatment exhibit larger treatment effects.
+The MTE function is a function of $v$ for a given value of $x$, and captures how the unobserved propensity $V$ relates to the treatment effect.
+A small value of $V$ corresponds to a high propensity to receive the treatment, and vice versa.
+Thus, a decreasing MTE function indicates that those with a higher propensity to receive the treatment exhibit larger treatment effects.

 For the identification, following \textcite{heckman2005structural}, we assume